mtrevisan/Boxon/README.md

 <a name="extractor"></a>
 ## Extractor

-Extract values from a POJO using <a href="https://tools.ietf.org/html/rfc6901">RFC6901</a> syntax.
+Extract values from a DTO using <a href="https://tools.ietf.org/html/rfc6901">RFC6901</a> syntax.

 ```java
 Parser parser = Parser.create(core);